ArminMoghimi/keypoint-based-RRN/README.md

 - 	VLFeat 0.9.21

 you also need the required build tools for windows which is Visual Studio.
 Please see https://github.com/kyamagu/mexopencv to how to download and install OpenCV on your MATLAB software.
 Also, please see the https://www.vlfeat.org/ to how to download and install VLFeat 0.9.21.

+Getting Started
+After installing OpenCV 3.4.1 and VLFeat 0.9.21, it is enough to use only main.m for a quick start.
+Here are one examples.
+Step 1: In the path of MATLAB codes, please open main.m in your MATLAB editor and press “run” or type “run Main” in Command Window and then press “Enter” as follow: